zammad/zammad-admin-documentation/channels/form.rst

 Group selection for ticket creation
-   The group you set here defines where tickets should be created if they're supplied by Zammads web form.
+   The group you set here defines where tickets should be created if they're supplied by Zammad's web form.

 Designer
 --------

-This section helps you to configure your form in the channels scope.
+This section helps you to configure your form in the channel's scope.
-If you're happy with what you've chosen you're provided with the code you need to copy to your website.
+If you're happy with what you've chosen, you're provided with the code you need to copy to your website.

    .. warning::

-      The designers changes *are not* stored anywhere in Zammad.
+      The designer's changes *are not* stored anywhere in Zammad.
       This means that the provided source code needs to be copied every time you change settings here.

 .. figure:: /images/channels/form/form-channel-designer.png
-   :alt: Zammads form designer supports you with the initial configuration
+   :alt: Zammad's form designer supports you with the initial configuration
          of your form.
    :width: 90%